 At the moment LAR-DEIS is part of EURON, that is a network of excellence in robotics, aimed at coordination and promotion of robotics research in Europe and sponsored by the European Commission through the Future and Emerging Technologies Program under DG-INFSOC.
-An educational cooperation was issued by the Minister of Education of the People's Republic of China, Zhou Ji and the former Minister of Education, University and Research of the Republic of Italy.
-Latizin Moratti in Paiiing, China on July 4th, 2005.
-This accomparation was reconfirmed by the

-Italy, Letizia Moratti in Beijing, China on July 4th, 2005.
+An educational cooperation was issued by the Minister of Education of the People's Republic of China, Zhou Ji and the former Minister of Education, University and Research of the Republic of Italy, Letizia Moratti in Beijing, China on July 4th, 2005.
 This cooperation was reconfirmed by the Minister Fabio Mussi and the Chinese Vice Minister of Education Zhao Qinping on September 18th, 2006, within the "Joint Italian-Chinese Campus".